English (United States)

 Customer experience

-Customer complaint: an opportunity not to miss — 9 positive impacts of effective handling
+Customer complaints: an opportunity not to miss: 9 positive impacts of effective handling

-A well-handled customer complaint creates 9 measurable positive outcomes: greater satisfaction, stronger loyalty, a stronger brand image, competitive differentiation, restored trust, the detection of issues, continuous improvement, stronger teams, and customer advocates.
-Every complaint is an opportunity in disguise — if you know how to seize it.
-In most companies, a customer complaint is treated as a problem to fix as quickly as possible — even as a threat.
-People handle it defensively, try to limit the damage, and move on.
+A well handled customer complaint generates 9 measurable positive impacts: increased satisfaction, stronger loyalty, a more valued brand image, competitive differentiation, restored trust, detection of issues, continuous improvement, stronger teams, and customer advocates.
+Every complaint is a hidden opportunity—if you know how to seize it.
+In most companies, a customer complaint is seen as a problem to fix as quickly as possible, or even as a threat.
+It is handled defensively, people try to limit the damage, and then they move on.
 In doing so, they miss what matters most.
-Because a well-handled complaint is not a cost.
+Because a well handled complaint is not a cost.
 It is an investment.
-According to the Institut Qualité et Management (IQM, 2022), 68% of customers whose complaint was handled well become more loyal than customers who never experienced a problem.
-This phenomenon, which marketing researchers call the “service recovery paradox,” is one of the most powerful loyalty drivers — and one of the least used.
-Here are the 9 concrete positive impacts created by a well-handled customer complaint.
+According to the Institute of Quality and Management (IQM, 2022), 68% of customers whose complaint was handled well become more loyal than customers who have never experienced a problem.
+This phenomenon, which marketing researchers call the “service recovery paradox,” is one of the most powerful and least used levers for building loyalty.
+Here are the 9 concrete positive impacts generated by a well handled customer complaint.
 For each one, we explain why it happens and how to make the most of it.

 7 min